 Yes.
 One of the factors to rank a local result is the proximity of the business and the number of reviews, which means that businesses that have more Google reviews rank higher than other similar businesses in the area.

 Once you have your Google My business up and running you should focus on continuously updating the information by posting photos or just posting news with links to your website.

-By doing this, you are increasing the possibility to be easily discovered in the local search that will lead to increased conversions due to the intent-driven nature of the search.
+By doing this, you are increasing the possibility to be easily discovered in the local search which will lead to increased conversions due to the intent-driven nature of the search.